MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 - Direct the user to your app's website
 - Direct the user to use the app in Teams to complete the flow
-- Notify the user that the functionality is not yet available
+- Notify the user that the functionality isn't yet available

 Additionally, best practice is to ensure your app manifest only specifies the device permissions it's using.